ggreg/kaleidoscope/docs/chapter1.md

 A function is defined by its:

-- Signature that contains the name of the function and its arguments.
+- Prototype that contains the name of the function and its arguments.
 - Body that describes the computation that will be applied to its arguments when  the function will be called.

-Once a function is defined, one can call it by using its name and replacing the name of arguments by values.

 For example, we define a `add` function there: